moehrenzahn/moehrenzahn.github.io/en/about/index.md

 My name is Max Melzer.
 I am a german student of theology at the University of Leipzig and project manager of [theologiestudierende.de](http://www.theologiestudierende.de).

-Here I write about things I am interested in, mostly [tech](/categories/technologie/) and [theology](/categories/theologie/) – [most of it in german](/).
+Here I write about things I am interested in, mostly tech and theology – [most of it in german](/).

-I write exclusively for my own enjoyment.
-However, I am always happy about [feedback](mailto:moehrenzahn@icloud.com) and people sharing my work.

 ## Projects